polkadot-developers/substrate-developer-hub.github.io/docs/development/deployment/chain-spec.md

 ### Customizing a Chain Spec

-A common task is to start a testnet or private network that behaves similarly to an existing protocol.
-To achieve this, node operators may export the default chain spec for the protocol to json format and then make edits.
+When creating a one-off network for development, testing, or demonstration purposes, a truly customized chain spec may be desired.
+Node operators may export the default chain spec for the protocol to json format and then make edits.
 Substrate-based nodes are equipped with a `build-spec` sub-command that does exactly this exporting.

 ```bash
 substrate build-spec > myCustomSpec.json